cazala/decentraland-redux-chess-app/README.md

 }
 ```

-Finally if the `elementId` doesn't match any of the "register" queens we can dispatch a `squareClick` event, but only after checking that it is this client's turn:
+Finally if the `elementId` doesn't match any of the "register" queens, we can dispatch a `squareClick` event, but only after checking that it is this client's turn:

 ```tsx
 } else if (elementId != null) {